 Are you looking for help deciding on the best ski resorts for beginners in Europe?
 We know it can be difficult to decide where to make your first snowplough into the world of skiing.
 If someone in your skiing group is new to the sport, you might need to spend a little more time choosing your ski resort.
 We’ve hand-picked the best beginner ski resorts in Europe for your first ski holiday.
-All complete with excellent après-ski, a fantastic atmosphere and a variety of beginners’ slopes.
+All complete with excellent après-ski, a fantastic atmosphere and a variety of nice easy beginners’ slopes.

 One of the best ski resorts for beginners in Europe, Cortina is home to some of the best beginners’ slopes in the Dolomites.
 The area is ideal for a slightly longer stay, as there are also progression slopes for when you’ve built up some confidence.
 You can choose from a selection of ski schools with supportive instructors who can teach in a variety of languages, from English through to Chinese.